thalkz/thalkz.com/pages/home.md

 ## Contact

-My email address can be found on my [Github profile](https://github.com/thalkz).
+My email address is `myfirstname.mylastname@gmail.com`, which can be found on my [Github profile](https://github.com/thalkz).
 To comment or request a change on this website, you can create an issue or even make a PR on the [website's repository](https://github.com/thalkz/blog).